 - high blood pressure, the pharmacist will offer Ambulatory Blood Pressure Monitoring (ABPM) from the pharmacy and will also promote healthy behaviours.

 - very high blood pressure, the pharmacist will urgently refer the patient to see their GP within 24 hours and the pharmacist will inform the patient’s GP practice by NHS mail or via another locally agreed platform.

 - low blood pressure, the pharmacist will provide appropriate advice and may also refer the patient to their GP if there are any concerns.

 All blood pressure readings are sent to the general practice from the community pharmacy so records can be updated and appropriate action taken.

 - General practices can refer patients to a participating community pharmacy for a clinic blood pressure reading or for 24 hour ambulatory blood pressure monitoring.

 - There are no specific requirements set for referrals from general practice to allow contractors to work with general practices to agree a local process which will work for both parties.
-Different practices may require differ levels of support, so an open approach allows flexibility for contractors to support each practice as needed at a local level.
+Different practices may require different levels of support, so an open approach allows flexibility for contractors to support each practice as needed, at a local level.

-The service specification can be found here: Advanced service specification: NHS community pharmacy hypertension case-finding advanced service
+The service specification can be found here: NHS community pharmacy hypertension case-finding advanced service.